-In this course guide for CS 368 you will find quality information sources from a variety of fields relevant to your study of professional responsibility in the field of computer science.
-You will also find information about citing your sources and where to go for help with research and writing.
+This guide connects you to information sources and search tools from a variety of fields relevant to your study of professional responsibility in the field of computer science.
+There is also information about citing your sources and where to go for help with research and writing.

 firstname.lastname@example.org | 503.943.7111 or 800.841.8261 | 5000 N. Willamette Blvd., Portland, OR 97203-5798

 Copyright © University of Portland, All Rights Reserved | Icons made by Freepik from www.flaticon.com